 We were in 40th position, 17 minutes behind the first cyclist

-It was supposed to get 28 degrees.
-Only after 13:00 did it get a bit warmer, we didn't really suffer from the heat.
+It was supposed to get 28 degrees Celsius.
+Only after 13:00 did it get a bit hot, which was nice because that meant we didn't really suffer from the heat.
 After the first stop we were in a group of 10 cyclists.
-It was one of the first ones.
+It was one of the fastests groups in the race.
 There were two other men cyclist fast, the rest was just hanging in the rear.
 I thought it was going way too slow so cycled off, Bart only caught up with me after a few minutes.
 A few cyclists from the main group joined as well.

 After a long climb we reached a descent.
 We went 'only' 50 km/h which felt slow compared to the descends we had cycled in the Pyrenees.
 At the second checkpoint we stopped a bit longer.
 The other group had continued already, but we caught up a few kilometers later.
 Without us they didn't go nearly as fast.
 They said they were happy the 'locomotives' were back again.
 From the second to the third checkpoint it was again very hilly.
 We went a bit slower than last year, knowing we still had a long way to go.
-From our group of 8 only 5 were left after the hills.
+From our group of 8 only 5 cyclists remained after this hilly section.

-After the third stop it was mostly flat.
-It was still about 85 km to the finish line.
+After the third stop the remainder of the race would be mostly flat.
+It was still about 85 km to the finish line though.
 We figured that would take about 3 hours.
 Bart had a hard time hanging on and was getting cramps.
 The group was going about 37 km/h.
-I was keeping track of Bart, but knew that if we would drop out of the group now the last 50 km would be much harder and slower.
-Bart managed to cling on.
+I was keeping track of Bart, but knew that if we would drop out of the group, the last 50 km would be much harder and slower.
+Fortunately, Bart managed to cling on.
 With just 5 km to go two people raced off.
 Bart and I decided it would be better to stay with the group.
 A few kilometers later we caught up with the two cyclists again.
-I wanted to take a sprint to the finish line, but Bart was stuck behind an old lady that wasn't supposed to be there.
+I wanted to take a sprint to the finish line, but Bart was stuck behind an old lady that wasn't supposed to be cycle on the race track.
 Soon he cycled passed her and we raced to the finish.